-In line with Recommendation 8.2 of the 2012 Code, the Board would encourage and facilitate poll voting at general meetings in the case of substantive resolutions which require shareholders' approval.
-At the 17th AGM of the Company held on 27 May 2014, no substantive resolutions were put forth for shareholders' approval and, as such, the resolutions at the last AGM were voted by a show of hands instead of a poll.
+In line with Recommendation 8.2 of the MCCG 2012, the Board would encourage and facilitate poll voting at general meetings in the case of substantive resolutions which require shareholders' approval.
+At the last AGM of the Company held on 27 May 2015, there were no substantive resolutions put forth for shareholders' approval.
+As such, all resolutions set out in the Notice of the AGM were put to vote by a show of hands instead of a poll.

-8.3 Effective Communication And Proactive Engagement
+8.3 Effective Communication and Proactive Engagement